LemLib/LemLib/docs/tutorials/2_setting_up_the_chassis.md

 ## PIDs

 Lemlib uses 2 PIDs to control the motion of the robot (except for pure pursuit).
 Every chassis will have different constants however, so you will need to tune them.
-More about that in the next tutorial.
+More about that in the third tutorial.
 For now, just copy and paste the following code into your `main.cpp` file:
 ```cpp
 // forward/backward PID
 lemlib::ControllerSettings linearController(10, // proportional gain (kP)